ten-protocol/go-ten/tools/walletextension/README.md

 ### Running Wallet Extension with Docker

-To build a docker image use `./docker_build.sh` script and for running it locally you can use `./docker_run.sh`.
-You can add parameters to the script, and they are passed to wallet extension (example: `-host=0.0.0.0` to be able to access wallet extension endpoints via localhost).
+To build a docker image use docker build command.
+Please note that you need to run it from the root of the repository.
+Ro run the container you can use `./docker_run.sh`.
+You can add parameters to the script, and they are passed to wallet extension
+(example: `-host=0.0.0.0` to be able to access wallet extension endpoints via localhost).